gega/csvcut/README.md

    Use _delim_ as the field	delimiter character instead of the comma character.

-  -J
+  -o type

-   Generate JSON output.
-This flag implies the -H flag.
+   Choose output type.
+Default is 'csv'.
+Available output formats are: csv, json and xml.
+Only csv can keep the header row, other types implicitely sets the -H flag.